-6. Unlocking the Power of Python Functions
+6. Python: Success the Power of Python Functions

 Introduction to Python Functions